peterlamar/networking-examples/README.md

 2. [dd Netcat](#dd-Netcat) - Copies files between two network computers and measures file transfer (throughput)

 ### Connectivity
 - i.e. is there a route from x to y and what are the stops between them?
-Any issues between x and y?
+What path is taken and is there an issue inside or outside of the network?

 3. [traceroute](#traceroute) - Tracks all computers between two locations and measures round trip of three packets to each
 4. [mtr](#mtr) - Sends packets to all computers between two locations and reports lost percentage and statistics on packet round trip times